-If you’re visiting Vietnam’s capital city and are wondering what there is to do and see there, this is the post for you!
-My boyfriend and I spent almost three and a half weeks in Hanoi, using it as a base to explore the northern region.
+If you’re visiting Vietnam’s vibrant capital city and are wondering what there is to do and see there, this is the post for you!
+My boyfriend and I spent more than three weeks in Hanoi, using it as a base to explore the northern region.
 It’s a fantastic city, with gorgeous colonial architecture, delicious food, picturesque streets and very affordable prices.
-In this post, I’d like to share some of our favourite places in this great city.
+In this post, I’d like to share some of our personal recommendations for what to see and do in Hanoi.

 Museums & historic buildings